brown-cs132-s13/labs/javascript/lab2.md

 ```
 var lol = "laughing out loud"; // strings can be single or double quoted, nbd.
-var satan = 666;
+var bottlesOfBeerOnTheWall = 100;
-var preciseSatan = 666.0; // all numbers in js are type "number" (a float) so don't worry about it!
+var preciseBottlesOfBeerOnTheWall = 100.0; // all numbers in Javascript are type "number" (a float) so don't worry about it!
 ```

 ### Arrays & Objects (maps)
 Arrays can be of mixed type, and are declared through a simple literal syntax that's similar to Python or Ruby:

 `var myArray = [ 1, 4, 'cool', myFunction ]; // myFunction is a function`

 Working with arrays:

 ```